home-assistant/home-assistant.io/source/_docs/z-wave/device-specific.markdown

 ### {% linkable_title Zooz Toggle Switches %}

-Some models of the Zooz Toggle switches ship with an instruction manual with incorrect instruction for Z wave inclusion/exclusion.
+Some models of the Zooz Toggle switches ship with an instruction manual with incorrect instruction for Z-Wave inclusion/exclusion.
 The instructions say that the switch should be quickly switched on-off-on for inclusion and off-on-off for exclusion.
 However, the correct method is on-on-on for inclusion and off-off-off for exclusion.